|West Highland Way Challenge Race|

 If the competitor reaches the Finish in Fort William within approximatly 30 hours and at the Race Directors discretion.
 The competitor can continue in an extended race of ascending and descending Ben Nevis.
-Competitors will normally be paired, or grouped for the climb.
+Competitors can be solo, paired, or grouped for the climb depending on weather conditions.
 The competitor's time will stop at the Finish of the Race and start again when they leave to climb Ben Nevis.
 An additional Certificate will be awarded to those completing this climb with a total joint time.
 The Ben Nevis climb would add a further 9 miles and 1,324 metres of cimb to the race, but will not affect the 4 (old) /6 (new) UTMB series points which are based on a Fort William finish.

 BEN NEVIS EQUIPMENT TO BE CARRIED.